Welcome to the ADHD Roller Coaster, specifically the About Gina Pera page.

 - Soon after, I’m facilitating my long-time face-to-face groups (one for adults with ADHD and one for the “partners of”) in Palo Alto, California.

-- Somewhere in between I’m producing two ground-breaking books and this blog—the first site of any kind on adult ADHD!
+- Somewhere in between all that and moderating discussion groups, I’m producing two ground-breaking books and this blog—the first site of any kind on adult ADHD!
 (2008!)

 So, I lack a simple marketing message.
 But smart folks manage to find me, and I am grateful for their company.
 We make fast progress!